 ANNE LEVENS (d.1578+)

-According to the essay “Alien Desires: Travellers and Sexuality in Early Modern England,” by Duncan Salkeld, in Borders and Travellers in Early Modern Europe, edited by Thomas Betteridge, and Salkeld’s Shakespeare among the Courtesans, Anne Levens probably had the highest earnings of any English prostitute in Elizabethan London.
+According to Duncan Salkeld’s Shakespeare among the Courtesans and his essay “Alien Desires: Travellers and Sexuality in Early Modern England,” by, in Borders and Travellers in Early Modern Europe, edited by Thomas Betteridge, Anne Levens probably had the highest earnings of any English prostitute in Elizabethan London.
 She arrived in the city around 1573.
 According to her testimony in hearings at Bridewell in December 1576, she specialized in foreigners.
 Her first customer was one Syprian Velotell.
 Later a Frenchman named Mandreant paid her 5s.
-She also serviced Alexander Palavasye (Alessandri Palavicino, the most powerful Italian importer in London in 1575-6, with a monopoly on importing alum) and Henry Cortell of the Steelyard (he gave her a gold chain and twenty nobles) and through these dealings she became wealthy enough to loan £10 to Mathias Vanbargen of the Steelyard.
-Anne moved from place to place to ply her trade, sometimes at the house of one Blount in St. Katherine’s, a place that specialized in catering to Italians and charged prostitutes £1 8s/week for board and lodging, and sometimes at Mrs. Clarke’s house or the house of Gilbert Earl or that of Black Luce.
+She also serviced Alexander Palavasye (Alessandri Palavicino, the most powerful Italian importer in London in 1575-6, with a monopoly on importing alum) and Henry Cortell of the Steelyard (he gave her a gold chain and twenty nobles), and through these dealings she became wealthy enough to loan £10 to Mathias Vanbargen of the Steelyard.
+Anne moved from place to place to ply her trade, sometimes at the house of one Blount in St. Katherine’s, a place that specialized in catering to Italians and charged prostitutes £1 8s/week for board and lodging, and sometimes at Mrs. Clarke’s house, or the house of Gilbert Earl, or that of Black Luce.
 She named seventeen in all.
 She was released from Bridewell December 10, 1578 upon sureties and on the condition that she leave London within three days.

 see DOROTHY SEYMOUR